Icy: Alright, this is what everyone has been waiting for.

 Mosspaw contently lifted her head as she began to exit the medicine cat den.
 However, Goosefeather was determined to get in one last phrase as a medicine cat before his retirement.

 "Kin of the blue flame will form an even stronger flame!
-Which will destroy the claws of blood once and for all!"
+It will destroy the claws of blood once and for all!"
 Goosefeather cried.

 Mosspaw shook her head to clear it of Goosefeather's nonsense as her paws reached the entrance.